manuGil/online-core/docs/source/data-quality.rst

 Task 1.1
     Open the project "accuracy assessment.qgs ".
 The project has two layers:
     "geodesic_marks "and "peaks ".
-Use the  **Identify tool** to find the coordinates of two points that fall close to each other, :numref:`fig-find-coor`.
+Use the  **Identify tool** |identify| to find the coordinates of two points that fall close to each other, :numref:`fig-find-coor`.
 You can draw a small rectangle over the features you want, or you can click.
     Make sure that in the Identify window that will pop up the option Mode is set to Top-down.
     You may need to resize or rearrange your panels to make room for the **Identify Results** window.